 As usual, citizens shared hundred-thousands messages on social media during this natural disaster.
 According to this study on the role of social media during storms, publicly available data has an impactful effect.
 The research found that social media platforms play a crucial role in spreading awareness and warnings.
 Moreover, Ulvi et al. recommend that “Public health professionals and emergency response teams should utilize social media.”

-So, PublicSonar did an experiment to determine if there was valuable information online about Storm Darcy.
+So, PublicSonar did an experiment to determine if there was valuable information online about Storm Darcy, by tracking social media.
 What did we find?

 Over 300 different expressions